 If KC's unremitted income and gains are less than £2,000 the remittance basis applies automatically and UK personal allowance and annual exempt amounts for capital gains tax are not lost.
-However, where they exceed £2,000, as is the case here, a claim will need to be made.
+However, where they are £2,000 or more, as is assumed to be the case here, a claim will need to be made.
 This will result in a loss of his UK allowances.
 KC would therefore have to consider carefully how much of his earnings from his overseas duties he is likely to need or want to remit to the UK, and whether the tax saving on the earnings kept outside the UK is enough to compensate for the loss of the £12,570 personal allowance.
 In cases where employees are earning over £125,140 the personal allowance is abated down to zero in any case.